A collection of the most frequently asked questions on vehicle fuel consumption and emissions.

 Follow your vehicle’s recommended maintenance schedule: A poorly maintained vehicle may consume more fuel.
 Poor maintenance adversely affects performance, may result in higher levels of emissions and often leads to expensive repairs and lower resale value.

 Measure the inflation level of your tires once a month, preferably when they are cold.
-Operating a vehicle with the tires under-inflated by just 56 kilopascals (8 pounds per square inch) can reduce the life of the tires by more than 10,000 km and increase the vehicle’s fuel consumption by up to 4 percent.
+Operating a vehicle with the tires under-inflated by just 56 kilopascals (8 pounds per square inch) can reduce the life of the tires by more than 10,000 km and increase the vehicle’s fuel consumption by up to 4%.
 To find your vehicle’s recommended tire pressure, look for the vehicle information placard affixed to your vehicle, or check your owner’s manual.

 Are there any federal government incentives for fuel-efficient vehicles or disincentives for fuel-inefficient vehicles?